ShapovalovIlia/ShapovalovIlia/README.md

-### Hello there, 👋 I'm a third year undergraduate student at ITMO University.
+### Hello there, 👋 I'm a student at ITMO University.
 Looking for a job)
 2022-2023 - Computer Science

 2023-2026 - Mobile and network technologies

-2023 - YSDA python course

 ⚡ Skills
 - Python